By: Barry G. Allen

 A bequest in a will or revocable living trust for the benefit of your church and other Christian causes is the simplest and most popular way to have a Christ-centered will.
 The bequest can be a specific sum, percentage or asset; it can be undesignated or designated; it can be outright or for perpetual support through an endowment fund.
 The reason a bequest is so popular is it allows one to retain complete control and use of the financial resources until death when they are no longer needed.

 In 1 Timothy 6:7 Paul reminds us financial resources are temporal; they provide for our basic needs, but we must put godliness above everything else: “For we brought nothing into this world and we can take nothing out of it.”
 When you and I gain that truth, we gain something lasting.

+Barry Allen is the retired President and CEO of the KBF and currently serves as a consultant to the interim management team.
+This article published in this week's Western Recorder also appeared in a previous edition of the paper.
 The information in this article is provided as general information and is not intended as legal or tax advice.
 For advice and assistance in specific cases, you should seek the advice of an attorney or other professional adviser.